Greek contributions to the Islamic world

 An Arabic manuscript from the 13th century depicting Socrates (Soqrāt) in discussion with his pupils.

 Greece played a crucial role in the transmission of classical knowledge to the Islamic world.
 Its rich historiographical tradition preserved Ancient Greek knowledge upon which Islamic art, architecture, literature, philosophy and technological achievements were built.
 Ibn Khaldun once noted; The sciences of only one nation, the Greeks, have come down to us, because they were translated through Al-Ma'mun’s efforts.
 He was successful in this direction because he had many translators at his disposal and spent much money in this connection.

-Scholar Toby Huff notes the extraordinary impact that Greek natural science and philosophy had on the Islamic Golden Age, stating that:
+Scholar Toby Huff lists twelve major intellectuals from Greece that immensely influenced Islamic scholars, and notes the extraordinary impact that Greek natural science and philosophy had on the Islamic Golden Age, stating that:

 What writers on the history of Arabic Islamic science often forget or omit is the extraordinary legacy of Greek natural science and philosophy that was translated and without which it can be argued there would not have been a golden age of scientific inquiry in the Muslim world.